Playwright. Producer. New Play Development.

 ADAM A. ELSAYIGH

-Adam A. Elsayigh is an Egyptian playwright, dramaturg, producer, educator, and translator.
-Through his producing and creative practices, Adam interrogates issues of immigration, colonialism and the experience of queerness in the Middle East.
+Adam A. Elsayigh is an Egyptian playwright, dramaturg, and producer.
+Through his writing and producing, Adam interrogates the intersections of queerness, immigration, and colonialism.
 Some of Adam's plays include Memorial, Jamestown/Williamsburg, and Drowning in Cairo.
-Adam is the Roundtables and Casting Apprentice at The Lark Center for Play Development, an Associate Artist at National Queer Theater, and a member of The Writer’s Roundtable at The Joust Theater Company.
+Adam is the Co-founder of The Criminal Queerness Festival in partnership with National Queer Theater.
+He is a fellow at Georgetown University's Laboratory for Global Performance and Politics and a co-host of The Queer Arab Podcast.
 Adam's work has been seen at IRT Theater, Dixon Place, Golden Thread Productions, and The NYU Abu Dhabi Arts Center.
-He is a co-host of The Queer Arab Podcast.
-He holds a BA in Theater with an emphasis in Playwriting and Dramaturgy from NYU Abu Dhabi.
+Adam holds a BA in Theater with an emphasis in Playwriting and Dramaturgy from NYU Abu Dhabi.

 PLAYS AND PRODUCTION HISTORY